-Prior to their explicit construction, calorons with non-trivial holonomy were considered irrelevant,4 because the one-loop correction gives rise to an infinite action barrier.
-However, the infinity simply arises due to the integration over the finite energy density induced by the perturbative fluctuations in the background of a non-trivial Polyakov loop.7 The calculation of the non-perturbative contribution was performed in.8 When added to this perturbative contribution, with minima at center elements, these minima turn unstable for decreasing temperature right around the expected value of T_c .
-This lends some support to monopole constituents being the relevant degrees of freedom which drive the transition from a phase in which the center symmetry is broken at high temperatures.
-Lattice studies, both using cooling9 and chiral fermion zero-modes10 as filters, have also conclusively confirmed that monopole constituents do dynamically occur in the confined phase.
+Prior to their explicit construction, calorons with non-trivial holonomy were considered irrelevant, because the one-loop correction gives rise to an infinite action barrier.
+However, the infinity simply arises due to the integration over the finite energy density induced by the perturbative fluctuations in the background of a non-trivial Polyakov loop.
+The calculation of the non-perturbative contribution was performed in.
+When added to this perturbative contribution, with minima at center elements, these minima turn unstable for decreasing temperature right around the expected value of T_c .
+This lends some support to monopole constituents being the relevant degrees of freedom which drive the transition from a phase in which the center symmetry is broken at high temperatures to one in which the center symmetry is restored at low temperatures.
+Lattice studies, both using cooling and chiral fermion zero-modes to dynamically occur in the confined phase.